SmileyFaceImoji/Landing-Page/README.md

 # Landing-Page
-This is to test my knowledge of flexbox
+THis is where I will keep all of my "Template code" for when I need to do designs.